datachand/scribe-1/README.md

 ## Description
 A fast and simple stream based logging library for C. Note, most of the api is unstable at the moment.

-Currently scribe is known to build successfully on OS X with clang-600.0.56 and gcc 4.9.2.

-Running `make` at the command line defaults to producing a static library `build/libscribe.a`, see `Makefile` for more details.

 Author: Dalton Woodard

 Contact: daltonmwoodard@gmail.com

+## Info
+Currently scribe is known to build successfully on OS X with clang-600.0.56 and gcc 4.9.2.

+Running `make` at the command line defaults to producing a static library `build/libscribe.a`.
+I won't be providing a `make install` option or a dynamic (`.so`) library until the project is stable.
+See `Makefile` for more details.

+If you wish to clone the project, make sure to run `git clone --recursive` in order to pull in the `spinlock.h` header file as well.

-## TODO
+## Todo
 - Add asynchronous queuing for stream objects to reduce time spent in blocking IO calls.

 - Add rule/level based logging option to broadcast messages to several streams at once (i.e., the syslog model).